 My research and teaching interests span comparative politics, political behaviour, and democratic theory.
 Much of my research seeks to understand when competitive elections may fail or succeed as instruments of representation and accountability, and especially, how this relates to elites' capacity to influence voter preferences and priorities in democracies.
 Other research interests include public opinion, electoral politics and historical political development, particularly in the United Kingdom and in Europe more broadly.
-My work has been published in Political Science Research and Methods and Electoral Studies.
-I received my PhD in Political Science from the University of Rochester in 2017.
-Prior to my doctoral studies, I received a BA (Hons.) in History from the University of Oxford, and an MPhil in Political Thought & Intellectual History from the University of Cambridge. |
+My work has been published or is forthcoming in Electoral Studies, the Journal of Theoretical Politics and Political Science Research and Methods. |

 |